waste-of-kindergarten/xpython37-v0.1/python/Doc/library/nntplib.rst

    STARTTLS as described below.
 However, some servers only support the former.

-   .. audit-event:: nntplib.connect self,host,port nntplib.NNTP_SSL

-   .. audit-event:: nntplib.putline self,line nntplib.NNTP_SSL

-      All commands will raise an :ref:`auditing event <auditing>` ``nntplib.putline`` with arguments ``self`` and ``line``,
-      where ``line`` is the bytes about to be sent to the remote host.

    .. versionadded:: 3.2

    .. versionchanged:: 3.4
       The class now supports hostname check with :attr:`ssl.SSLContext.check_hostname` and *Server Name Indication* (see
       :data:`ssl.HAS_SNI`).

-   .. versionchanged:: 3.9
-      If the *timeout* parameter is set to be zero, it will raise a :class:`ValueError` to prevent the creation of a non-blocking socket.

 .. exception:: NNTPError